Makara Adho Mukha Svanasana

 3. Tones Abdominal Muscles

 Stretches and tones the muscles of legs and feet.
-Additionally, it strengthens the key abdominal muscles: such as the transverse abdominus (TVA), rectus abdominus (RA), quadratus lumborum (QL), and the obliques.
+Additionally, it strengthens the key abdominal muscles: such as the transverse abdominus (TVA), rectus abdominus (RA), quadratus lumborum (QL), and obliques.

 4. Lengthens your Spine